-The route ascends Kilimanjaro from the north-eastern side of the mountain, along the border between Tanzania and Kenya.
-This route retains a sense of unspoilt wilderness and offers a different perspective on Kilimanjaro by approaching it from the north.
+Rongai Route: The route ascends Kilimanjaro from the north-eastern side of the mountain, along the border between Tanzania and Kenya.
+This route retains a sense of unspoiled wilderness and offers a different perspective on Kilimanjaro by approaching it from the north.
 The topography of the route does not allow for the application of the climb high and sleep low principle and hikers generally suffer more from altitude sickness on the Rongai route compared to other routes (an additional acclimatization day is highly recommended on this route).
-The Rongai route uses the scree summiting path from Kibo hut to Gilman’s point and descend via the Marangu route.
+The Rongai route uses the scree summiting path from Kibo hut to Gilman’s point and descends via the Marangu route.

 Day 1: Marangu – Rongai One Camp:

 After breakfast, you will be transferred to Marangu National Park Gate in order to complete the necessary registration formalities before transferred to the Rongai starting point.
 The climb starts from Nale Moru (6,400 ft) on a small path that winds through fields of maize and potatoes before entering a pine forest.
 The track then starts to climb consistently but gently through an attractive forest that shelters a variety of wildlife including the Colobus Monkey.
 These monkeys are black with along “cape” of white hair and a flowing whitetail.
 Then we take in the expansive views over the Kenyan plains as we arrive at our first campsite at Rongai One Campsite (8,500ft).
 It takes about 3–4 hours walking.